NolantheNerd/scripture_phaser/README.md

 When you first start scripture_phaser, you are dropped into the standard mode (">" prompt) and have the following commands are available to you:

-* l/list        - Lists selected reference, random single verse selection, translation, whether or not to show the passage numbers and whether or not fast recitation mode is selected
+* l/list        - Lists selected reference, random single verse selection, translation, whether or not to show the reference numbers and whether or not fast recitation mode is selected
-* n/numbers     - Toggles whether or not to include the passage numbers
+* n/numbers     - Toggles whether or not to include the reference numbers
 * m/single      - Toggles whether or not to practice random single verses
 * f/fast        - Toggles whether or not to use fast recitation mode when reciting
 * r/reference   - Sets the reference